Talon1024/Doom64EX/README.md

 ## Data Files

-The data files required by Doom64EX to function are:

-* `doom64ex.pk3` (Generated by cmake)
-* `doom64.wad`
-* `doomsnd.sf2`

-To generate the two latter files, acquire a Doom64 ROM and run:
+Doom 64 EX can generate an sf2 soundfont and IWAD from a Doom 64 ROM, or it can use the Doom 64 IWAD from the [Doom 64 Steam rerelease](https://store.steampowered.com/app/1148590/DOOM_64/).

+If you have a Doom 64 ROM, you can run:

-    $ doom64ex -wadgen PATH_TO_ROM
+    $ ./doom64ex -wadgen PATH_TO_ROM

-This will generate the required files and place them somewhere where Doom64EX can find them.

-Doom64EX needs the Doom 64 data to be present in any of the following directories.
+This will generate an IWAD (doom64.wad), and a soundfont (doomsnd.sf2).
+You will also need doom64ex.pk3 in the working directory.

+To use the IWAD from the Doom 64 Steam rerelease, run Doom 64 EX as such:

+    $ ./doom64ex -iwad DOOM64.WAD

+If you don't hear any music or background sound, open the console, set "s_soundfont" to DOOMSND.DLS, and restart the game.
+This will only work if you have fluidsynth 2.0 or greater, and libinstpatch installed.

 ### On Linux and BSDs